zaphod9801/tickitForecast/README.md

 ```
 Now you can browse to [localhost:8080/predict] and check the endpoint working.

-This project is currently temporaly deployed in the following URL: https://fastapi-tickit-app-tzfffgrx2a-ue.a.run.app/predict/ so you can check here the endpoint without doing anything
+This project is currently temporaly deployed in the following URL: https://fastapi-tickit-app-tzfffgrx2a-ue.a.run.app/predict/ so you can check there the endpoint without doing anything
 of the above exposed, but only for the next week.